carrieprice78/mla-search-course-2022/README.md

-# mla-search-course-2022
+# Essential Searching Skills for Librarians on Systematic Review Teams
-Suggested and required readings, links, and more, for the Medical Library Association's CE100 Essential Searching Skills for Librarians on Systematic Review Teams.
+Required Readings, additional references, activities, links, and more, for the Medical Library Association's CE100 Essential Searching Skills for Librarians on Systematic Review Teams.

 ## Activities